 Subgroup owners can create groups and projects.
 Members with the Developer role can create projects.
 See How to Create GitLab Groups and Projects for details on how.

-What permissions should I grant for my group or project?
+What permissions or role should I grant someone when I add them to my group or project?

 Key permissions for groups: